ncarlier/ncarlier.github.io/README.md

 ### 2009

-- Lead developer of the [fines payment system](//www.contraventions-sncf.fr) of the SNCF *Tapestry, Spring*
+- Lead developer of the [fines payment system](//www.contraventions-sncf.fr) for SNCF *Tapestry, Spring*

-- Project leader deputy and lead developer of the [bike rental system](//www.agglo-veloplus.fr) of Orléans, Lille and Bordeaux.
+- Lead developer and Deputy Project Leader for the [bike rental system](//www.agglo-veloplus.fr) at Orléans, Lille and Bordeaux.
   *J2EE, JBoss, Jpos, Sybase*